LPvdT/scraping-pokemon/docs/README.md

 - [ ] Name origin
 - [ ] Moves learned by *Bulbasaur*: Requires another loop; lot of work

+## Data dumps

+- [ ] Find a way to properly tie the data together.
+  - Such that everything is properly grouped by e.g. Pokémon.

 # Bugs

 ## Pokédex detail page